choksi2212/ghost-key-sih/README.md

 ---

-*Ghost Key - Where biometrics meet convenience, and security becomes invisible.*
+*Ghost Key - Secure, private, and ready for the public sector.*